pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Using the init method to define the created event class
 -------------------------------------------------------

-If a created event class is not defined on an aggregate class, one will be automatically defined.
+If a "created" event class is not defined on an aggregate class, one will be automatically defined.
 The attributes of this event class will be derived by inspecting the signature of the ``__init__()`` method.
 The example below has an init method that has a ``name`` argument.
-Because this example doesn't have a created event class defined explicitly on the aggregate class, a created event class will be defined automatically to match the signature of the init method.
+Because this example doesn't have a "created" event class defined explicitly on the aggregate class, a "created" event class will be defined automatically to match the signature of the init method.
-That is, a created event class will be defined that has an attribute ``name``.
+That is, a "created" event class will be defined that has an attribute ``name``.

 .. code:: python